russellxie/russellxie.github.io/subpages/cell_hashing.md

-# Cell Hashing
+# CITE-seq / Cell Hashing

-A technology to use antibodies to label cells with different conditions.
-Share the similar philosophy with CITE-seq, but use universially expressed cell surface proteins such as b2m.
+The CITE-seq and Cell Hashing share the same

 ## Resources